Limitations of deducing measures of limsup sets from measures of finite intersections: Introduction

 and for infinitely many $Q \in \mathbb{N}$ we have

 \end{theoremSV*}

-Theorem BV1 provides a very useful technique for deducing that a limsup set of balls has positive measure.
-We note that in some cases it is sufficient to show that the measure of the limsup of the sequence is positive in order to show that the limsup set has full measure.
-This is because there are several `$0,1$' laws that state that provided the sequence of sets has a certain structure, the measure of the limsup can only take the values $0$ or $1$.
-See, for example, \cite{billingsley1995probability} for Kolmogorov's 0,1 law, \cite{cassels} for Cassels 0,1 law, and \cite{Gallagher} for Gallaghers 0,1 law.
+Moreover, we note that in some cases it is sufficient to show that the measure of the limsup of the sequence of sets is positive to show that the limsup set has full measure.
+This is because there are several `zero-one' laws that state that provided the sequence of sets has additional structure (for example the sets can be seen as a tail event), the measure of the limsup can only take the values $0$ or $1$.
+See, for example, \cite{billingsley1995probability} for Kolmogorov's zero-one law, \cite{cassels} for Cassels zero-one law, and \cite{Gallagher} for Gallaghers zero-one law.